-Sebastian Felten is a Research Fellow at the MPIWG.
-His current work is focussed on Central German mining as a site of highly charged exchange between the emerging earth and technical sciences and state administrations that had their own protocols for knowledge production and use.
+Sebastian Felten is a historian of finance, bureaucracy, and science in early modern Europe.
+A Research Scholar in Dept. II from 2015 to 2018, he is now a lecturer (Universitätsassistent) in History of Science at the University of Vienna.
+His current work is focused on Central German mining as a site of intensive exchange between the emerging earth and technical sciences, and state administrations.
 Central to this investigation are questions regarding unequal relationships within this knowledge economy: Which observations counted as reliable data?
 How were relevant experiences stored and reactivated for later use?
 Whose expertise was valued, and whose rejected?
-By comparing and contrasting commercial, scientific and administrative ‘fact-keeping,’ this project contributes to a broadening discussion about the ways in which individuals and groups used information technology — paper-based or otherwise – to engage with a complex social and natural environment.
+By comparing and contrasting commercial, scientific and administrative "fact-keeping," this project contributes to a broadening discussion about the ways in which individuals and groups used information technology—paper-based or otherwise—to engage with a complex social and natural environment.

 Sebastian’s project builds on a study of historical accounting practices carried out as part of his PhD at King’s College, London (“Unlikely Circuits: General Monetisation of a European Rural Society, c.
 1700–1900,” supervised by Anne Goldgar and Francisco Bethencourt).